DendrouLab/panpipes-tutorials/docs/deconvolution/deconvoluting_spatial_data_with_panpipes.md

 ```

 In this tutorial, we will use human heart spatial transcriptomics and scRNA-Seq data published by [Kuppe et al](https://www.nature.com/articles/s41586-022-05060-x).
-You can use the following python code to download and save the data as `MuData` files:
+You can use the following python code to download and save the data:

 ```
 import scanpy as sc
+import spatialdata as sd
 import muon as mu

 # Loading the spatial data: